Navajo students describe pandemic struggles to Jill Biden - WTMJ

 Biden told them help was on the way for broadband through her husband’s administration.

-“We so often focus on the negatives of the pandemic and — she brought this up — one of the positives is we have looked closely at education and the role teachers play and what they do for students, and the lack of equity across the board, from one end of our country to another,” said Tohtsoni, teaches U.S. history at Navajo Preparatory School in Farmington, New Mexico.

-Across the Navajo Nation, students have been learning remotely, some given flash drives with schoolwork or paper packets if they have no access to computers.
-School buses have become Wi-Fi hotspots and delivered food to students’ homes or at a central location when they couldn’t navigate dirt roads that turn into a muddy, rutted mess when it rains or snows.
+School buses have become Wi-Fi hotspots and delivered food to students’ homes, or a central location when they couldn’t navigate dirt roads that turn into a muddy, rutted mess when it rains or snows.

-They also talked about ways to stay connected with teachers and friends without being able to see them in person, how to combat isolation and how to maintain their mental health.

-Biden said she feels for students who have struggled during the pandemic with losing loved ones, attending classes via Zoom, and finding a sense of community while away from their classmates.
+Biden said she feels for students who have struggled during the pandemic with losing loved ones, attending classes via Zoom and finding a sense of community.
 She encouraged them to keep journals.

 Biden met with the students in the common room of the school’s dormitory, which has a mural of crops planted in rows and the geographic feature Hunters Point.